 This spacious playground includes activities for all ages and a field approximately 60’ x 120’.
 Steele playground is an ideal location on hot days since it is shaded by large trees all times of the day.
 Parking available at Town Hall, off Emerson St. or off Pine St. (Next to the playground).

 There is no set address: The park entrance is across the street from the Stoneham Zoo located at 149 Pond St, Stoneham, MA 02180.
-Please note that this street is a divided road and can only be accessed traveling North.
+Please note that this street is a divided road and can only be accessed while traveling North.
 [Google Map]

 JOSEPH C. CERRONE MEMORIAL PARK